MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-1-Upload assets.md

 3. Select the **+ New** button.
 4. Enter *Contoso* in the Name field and **Save** the row.
 5. Set Default to **Yes.**
 7. Navigate to the **Senders** tab.
 You should see the Default sender record in the sub-grid.
-Select the record to open it.
-8. In the From email, enter contosocoffee@onmicrosoft.com.
-9. Change the From name to Contoso Coffee.
-10. In the Reply-to email, enter contosocoffee@onmicrosoft.com.
-11. Select Save and close.
-You will return to the Brand profile record.
-12. Select the Social links tab.
+8. Select the Social links tab.
 Fill in the following:
     - LinkedIn URL: https://www.linkedin.com/company/contoso12345/about/
     - Twitter URL: https://twitter.com/ContosoInc
     - Facebook URL: https://www.facebook.com/Contoso-102137176602590/
-13. Select Save & Close.
+9. Select Save & Close.